mahoney1/test/acl_trading.md

         o String lastName
     }

+3. Ensure you click on the **UPDATE** button to update the network.

-3. Switch to the 'Test' tab and create a participant Regulator as follows:
+4. Switch to the 'Test' tab (still as 'admin')  and create a participant Regulator as follows:

 Create the record: